Articles / Tools

 Bill Eisenhauer

-February 17, 2026 · 4 min read
+July 12, 2026 · 6 min read

 Their actual needs matched a $49/month plan.
 They’d been overpaying by $8,400 per year for features nobody had opened since the first week.

 The data on feature adoption tells a consistent story.
-When a team first adopts a CRM, excitement drives exploration — they click through dashboards, try the automation builder, experiment with custom fields.
+When a team first adopts a PMS, excitement drives exploration — they click through dashboards, try the automation builder, experiment with custom fields.
 That initial curiosity touches maybe 70% of available features.

 Six months later, usage stabilizes at 20-25% of features.
 The team has found the 4-5 functions they need for daily work, and everything else sits dormant.
 The automation they built once and never refined.
 The reporting dashboard that nobody checks.
 The integration that was set up during onboarding and hasn’t been verified since.

 The sales process optimizes for features, not fit.
-CRM vendors demo the premium tier.
+PMS vendors demo the premium tier.
 The prospect sees automation, AI features, advanced reporting, and thinks “we’ll grow into those.”
 They sign up for the tier that matches their aspirations, not their operations.
 Twelve months later, the aspirational features are untouched — but the contract auto-renewed.

 Nobody audits after adoption.
-The decision to buy the CRM was made once.
+The decision to buy the PMS was made once.
 The decision to stay on the current tier is made by default, every month, when nobody questions the charge.
 There’s no quarterly review asking “are we using what we’re paying for?” — because the monthly cost feels fixed, like rent.

 Downgrading feels like regression.
 Even when someone recognizes the waste, moving to a lower tier feels like admitting failure — “we bought too much.”
 There’s a psychological barrier to downgrading that doesn’t exist with upgrading.
 So the enterprise tier persists, month after month, because inertia is cheaper than the discomfort of acknowledging the mismatch.

-How do you right-size your CRM spend?
+How do you right-size your PMS spend?

 The audit takes 30 minutes and follows the same pattern as any tool tier review: